soxueren/atsd/api/meta/metric/list.md

 ### Invalid Actions

- Invalid Action is triggered if the received value is less than Minimum value, or if the value is greater than Maximum value.
+ Invalid Action is triggered if the received series value is less than Minimum value, or if it's greater than Maximum value.

 |**Action**|**Description**|
 |:---|:---|